LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 As part of IT governance, there should be a clear responsibility with documented tasks and processes for operating the physical data processing systems and the application systems in a health care facility.

 Operational management of information systems should be based on established best practice frameworks and standards such as COBIT [1] as a framework for IT governance (Sect.
 5.2.1) or Information Technology Infrastructure Library (ITIL) [2] for ITSM (Sect.
-4.​5).
+4.5).

 ITSM provides a perspective on management of information systems that focuses on how IT is provided to serve the needs of customers.
 We can consider the management of IT services as that part of operational management of information systems focusing on responding to the customer’s needs.
-The term “IT service” in a health facility comprises the application systems (e.g., LIS or PACS) and the physical data processing tools (e.g., ward computers, mobile computers) discussed in Sects.
-3.​4 and 3.​10.
+The term "IT service" in a health facility comprises the application systems (e.g., LIS or PACS) and the physical data processing tools (e.g., ward computers, mobile computers) discussed in Sects.
+3.4 and 3.10.
 However, it also comprises more specific IT services such as remote VPN (virtual private network) access to the network of the health care facility, specific application interfaces, antivirus shielding, or videoconferencing facilities.
 All these are IT services that are needed by customers (e.g., by the clinical departments or the administration of a health care facility).